tortoise/tortoise-orm/docs/query.rst

 - ``istartswith``
 - ``iendswith``

-In PostgreSQL, for ``ArrayField``, the following lookup types are available:
+With PostgreSQL, ``ArrayField`` can be used with the following lookup types:

 - ``contains`` - ``await ArrayFields.filter(array__contains=[1, 2, 3]).first()`` which will use the ``@>`` operator
 - ``contained_by`` - will use the ``<@`` operator